Clitophon (dialogue): Historical vs. literary Socrates

 The character of Socrates in the dialogue causes difficulty in interpreting the dialogue and Socrates' silence.
 The Socrates within Clitophon is not necessarily equated with the historical Socrates.
 Within 4th century philosophical texts of the genre logos Sokratikos, the literary character of Socrates was prominent.
 The double character of Socrates in Clitophon, as Slings points out, labels Clitophon as a literary work rather than a philosophical pamphlet.
 The reader must detach himself or herself and read Clitophon as a fictional work.
 Socrates is used as a symbol of the protreptic and this causes the misinterpretations of the dialogue as well as the meaning of Socrates' silence.
-Socrates' character in the dialogue must be realized in his capacity as a tool of protrepticism and not as an accurate portrayal of the historical Socrates.
+Socrates' character in the dialogue must be realized in his capacity as a tool of protrepsis and not as an accurate portrayal of the historical Socrates.